-Emergency rooms are allowing patients to check wait times via text; restaurants are texting customers when their tables are ready; and all manner of businesses are sending promotional texts to successfully keep customers interested in their products.
-If you aren’t already using some sort of business text strategy for customer engagement, there’s no better time to start.
+Some emergency rooms allow patients to check wait times via text.
+Restaurants text customers when tables are ready.
+And all manner of businesses send promotional texts to successfully keep customers interested.
+If you aren’t already using texting for customer engagement, there’s no better time to start.

 Provide exemplary customer service

-One 2016 study showed that $62 billion was lost over the course of a year due to poor customer service, so it’s clearly a big issue… but that doesn’t mean your business can’t be different.
+One 2016 study showed that $62 billion was lost over the course of a year due to poor customer service.
+It’s clearly a big issue, but that doesn’t mean your business can’t be different.

-Solving issues quickly and painlessly should be your highest priority, and the first way you can accomplish that is by training your customer service representatives well.
+Solving issues quickly and painlessly should be your highest priority.
+The first way you can accomplish that is by training your customer service representatives well.
 Nothing will turn off a customer faster than by getting connected to a CSR with a bad attitude, even if the problem ends up getting resolved.

 It’s also important to learn when you can be a little lenient with your rules and policies.
-It’s better to lose a little bit of money and simultaneously resolve an issue than it is to stick to your guns and lose all the money that a happy customer would spend in the future.
+Better to lose a little bit of money and simultaneously resolve an issue than stick to your guns and lose all the money that a happy customer would spend in the future.